 Contributed services are recognized as in-kind revenues at their estimated fair value if they create or enhance nonfinancial assets or they require specialized skills that would need to be purchased if they were not donated.
 Legal services comprise professional services from attorneys advising the Association on various administrative legal matters.
 Contributed services are valued and reported at the estimated fair value in the financial statements based on current rates for similar legal services.
 The Association receives water testing donated services that are reported using current rates for similar services.
+Contributed supplies are used in conjunction with programs and are valued based on the retail prices of the supplies donated.

-Volunteer services totaled \$13,165 and \$15,811 for the years ended December 31, 2022 and 2021, respectively.
+Volunteer services totaled \$10,616 and \$13,165 for the years ended December 31, 2023 and 2022, respectively.
 No amounts have been recognized in the accompanying statements of activities for these services because the criteria for recognition in the financial statements have not been satisfied.